HMS Faulknor (H62): Force H

 During a Malta supply convoy (Operation Substance), the ship went to the assistance of Fearless on 23 July, after she had been crippled and set afire by Italian torpedo-bombers, but she could not be safely towed back to Gibraltar and had to be sunk by Forester's torpedoes.
 A week later Faulknor screened the capital ships of Force H as they covered another Malta convoy (Operation Style).
 On the return voyage, her turbines broke down, but she was able to limp to Gibraltar after the port turbine was repaired.
 An inspection revealed that some of the blades in the starboard turbine had fractured.
 As the dockyard lacked the spare parts and the heavy lifting gear necessary, Faulknor was ordered home for a complete refit.
 She was assigned as the senior ship of Convoy HG 70 despite being limited to a speed of 18 kn and her convoy reached Londonderry on 16 August without having lost a ship.
-Two days later the ship began a major refit in Southampton that was not completed until 9 November.
+Two days later the ship began a refit in Southampton that was not completed until 9 November.

 Arctic and Atlantic convoys

-Faulknor was assigned to the Home Fleet at Scapa Flow after the completion of her refit, and led the escort for the battleship Duke of York as she ferried Prime Minister Winston Churchill to meet with U.S President Roosevelt in the Atlantic Conference in mid-December.
-Both Faulknor and Foresight suffered weather damage en route, and were forced to break off and seek refuge in the Azores, Portugal, before returning to Scapa Flow on 23 December.
+Faulknor was assigned to the Home Fleet at Scapa Flow after the completion of her refit, and led the escort for the battleship Duke of York as she ferried Prime Minister Winston Churchill to meet with the U.S. president Franklin D. Roosevelt in the Atlantic Conference in mid-December.
+Faulknor and Foresight suffered weather damage en route, and were forced to break off and seek refuge in the Azores, Portugal, before returning to Scapa Flow on 23 December.

 On 27 January 1942, Captain Alan Scott-Moncrieff relieved de Salis. she was deployed with units of the Home Fleet escorting convoys to Russia.
 Scott-Moncrieff commanded the close escort for Convoy PQ 9/10 and the returning Convoy QP 7 in February, and, while escorting the covering force for Convoy PQ 12 at the beginning of March, was ordered to assist the damaged light cruiser Sheffield after she had encountered a drifting mine.
-After escorting her to Seidisfjord, Iceland, Faulknor rejoined the covering force on the 9th, shortly before it turned back for Scapa Flow.
-Several days later, the ship led a destroyer sweep off the Norwegian coast on an unsuccessful search for the German battleship Tirpitz, arriving back at Scapa on the 14th.
-After some repairs for some weather damage, Scott-Moncrieff again commanded the escorts for the covering force for Convoys PQ 13 and the returning QP 9 at the end of the month.
+After escorting her to Seidisfjord, Iceland, Faulknor rejoined the covering force on 9 March, shortly before it turned back for Scapa Flow.
+Several days later, the ship led a destroyer sweep off the Norwegian coast on an unsuccessful search for the German battleship Tirpitz, arriving back at Scapa on 14 March.
+After some repairs for some weather damage, Scott-Moncrieff again commanded the escorts for the covering force for Convoy PQ 13 and the returning Convoy QP 9 at the end of the month.